-Keep yard safe for wildlife
+How to keep yard safe for wildlife

 0

-Don’t feed them leftovers
+Don’t feed leftovers

-Let wild animals find their food in the “wilds” of your yard by critter-proofing your trash container.
-The enticing smell of dinner leftovers — a mound of chicken bones, a lump of mashed potatoes, a half-eaten piece of buttered bread — will beckon wildlife from far and near.
-Raccoons, those smart devils, are able to simply lift off an unsecured lid and throw open the gates of heaven to opossums and any other animals that can climb in their with them.
+Force wild animals to forage for their food in the “wilds” of your yard by critter-proofing your trash container.
+The enticing smell of dinner leftovers—a mound of chicken bones, a lump of mashed potatoes, a half-eaten piece of buttered bread—will beckon wildlife from far and near.
+Raccoons, those smart devils, are able to simply lift off an unsecured lid and throw open the gates of heaven to opossums and any other animals that can climb in there with them.
 Even deer will graze in your garbage, if possible.
+Some of our human food isn’t good for wildlife.
+Deer are attracted to bread and sweets, for example, but those foods can cause dangerous digestive problems for them.

 Foiling a trashcan thief